-7.11.2.4 Footing depth on batters
+7.12.4.3 Footing depth on batters

-For batters, where the noise fence is less than 4.0 meters high and the post is within five (5) footing diameters of the batter point, the depth of footing shall be adjusted for the effect of the batter in accordance with Table 7.11.2.4.
+For batters, where the noise fence is less than 4.0 meters high and the post is within five times of the footing diameters of the batter point, the depth of footing on flat terrain shall be adjusted for the effect of the batter in accordance with Table 7.12.4.3.
 These factors may be changed where a detailed geotechnical assessment has been undertaken.